nhungphuc114-droid/Multi-channel-Pixel-Diagonal-Flow-MPDF-Protocol-Specification/README.md

 provided that all of the following conditions are satisfied:

 1. The use is strictly non-commercial.
-2. No direct or indirect commercial revenue is generated from the Software or derivative works.
+2. The total consolidated gross revenue, corporate valuation, institutional funding, and direct or indirect monetization streams of the User—INCLUDING the consolidated revenue of any parent company, holding company, majority shareholder, joint-venture partner, subsidiary, or enterprise under common control or affiliated through technology transfer agreements—is ABSOLUTELY ZERO (0) in any fiat currency, digital asset, or accrued material value worldwide.
-3. Any derivative work must be released in full source form under the GNU Affero General Public License version 3.0 (AGPL-3.0).
+3. Any derivative work must be released in full source form under the GNU Affero General Public License version 3.0 (AGPL-3.0) immediately upon creation.
 4. Complete corresponding source code must be publicly available at no charge.
 ---

 ## 2. COMMERCIAL USE PROHIBITION